microcks/microcks/webapp/README.md

 * Frontend is an Angular 6 application served by `ng serve` with livereload enabled,
 * Backend is a Spring Boot application served by Boot internal server

 We also need a Keycloak server running on port `8180`.
+You can run the Keycloak server as a container from docker-compose, just adjust the exposed port to `8180`.

 ### Pre-requisites